AIM: Calendar & What to Expect

 Schedule of Social Events: Let the Fun Begin

-We’ve got you covered.
-How does this sound?
-Group outings to Faneuil Hall and Newbury Street, movie and game nights in the dorm, basketball at FitRec, ultimate frisbee on the Boston Common—and so much more.
+There are so many great activities you can participate in as part of the AIM program: group outings to Faneuil Hall and Newbury Street, movie and game nights in the dorm, career workshops, basketball at FitRec, ultimate frisbee on the Boston Common, and more.

 Sample schedule of AIM events